 Sometimes, the SSA will deny benefits to people with heart disease because they believe that the conditions will not last more than 12 months or their conditions are not long-term health problems.
 This is why it is imperative that you work with an experienced Social Security attorney if you are going to apply for disability benefits.

 In our next post, we will discuss some of the issues that SSDI applicants with asthma face.
-If you have questions about an application for disability benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation.
+If you have questions about an application for disability benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security disability attorneys